Matthewalvarado25/configure-ad/README.md

 - Next we will add jane_admin to the "Domain Admins" Security Group
 - Right click on "Jane Doe" and click "Properties"
-- Navigate to "Member of" tab -> click "Add"
+- Browse to "Member of" tab -> click "Add"
 - Type "Domain Admins" in the empty field
-- Click "Check Names" to verify you found the correct group name, click "Ok", then click "Apply"
+- Click, "Check Names" to verify you found the correct group name, click "Ok", then click "Apply"

 ![image](https://github.com/user-attachments/assets/f8d46948-75c2-4a52-b3a7-9397b331dcbb)